-- Lift up to 30 lbs. individually. - Stand, walk, bend, or kneel and be able to maneuver in small areas. - · Possess gross and fine motor skills. - Occasionally lift and/or move up to 25 pounds.
+- Lift up to 30 lbs. individually. - Stand, walk, bend, or kneel and be able to maneuver in small areas. - · Possess gross and fine motor skills. - Vision must be within normal limits for reading patient data to process claims. - Occasionally lift and/or move up to 25 pounds.